Photographs copyright Andy

 fin high with distinct white patch on free rear tip (trailing edge).
 Caudal fin

 crescent shaped with pronounced caudal keel.
-No second caudal keel on lower
+A second, much shorter caudal keel on lower

 caudal lobe.
 Dorsal coloration